 - Some cofactors (haem, for example) appear to quench the UV fluorescence, and some of the chemicals used to crystallise proteins also attenuate the UV fluorescence – we have seen this with MPD, amongst other chemicals.

-Look at the visible timecourse of your droplet as well as at the UV inspections to really interpret what you see.
-Protein can precipitate at any air/liquid interface, and bubbles created during robotic set up are no exception.
-Over time, the bubbles shrink, but the shadow of the bubbles can be seen in a ghost of protein skin which remains.
+Look at the visible time course of your droplet as well as at the UV inspections to really interpret what you see.
+Protein can precipitate at any air/liquid interface, and bubbles created during robotic setup are no exception.
+Over time, the bubbles shrink, but the shadow of the bubbles can be seen in a ghost of protein skin that remains.
 This crumpled skin can fluoresce and glow just like crystals.